dcos/dcos-e2e/docs/cli/source/dcos-vagrant-cli.rst

 Vagrant
 =======

-The :ref:`dcos-vagrant-cli:dcos-vagrant` CLI allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters on Vagrant VMs.
+The :ref:`dcos-vagrant-cli:minidcos vagrant` CLI allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters on Vagrant VMs.

 A typical CLI workflow for open source DC/OS may look like the following.
 Install the CLI (see :doc:`install-cli`),  then create and manage a cluster: